ugnelis/ugnelis.github.io/content/blog/music-and-work/index.md

 [Dream]: https://soundcloud.com/edvinas-danevicius/sets/dream "SoundCloud playlist with calm tracks"
 [musicForProgramming]: http://musicforprogramming.net "Website with a great selection of calm mixes"

 I've compiled a few playlists to which I listen to daily and update from time to time.
-They contain all of the genres and artists that I've mentioned:
+This list contains all the genres and artists that I've mentioned:

-* [Everything] - super long playlist of mixes, I suggest to scroll all the way down and go upwards.
+* [Everything] - super long playlist of mixes, I suggest scrolling all the way down and go upwards.
-* [TAPE 25] - calm and moderated mixes.
+* [TAPE 25] - calm and highly moderated mixes.
-* [Dream] - Ambient, Vaporwave and Synthwave tracks.
+* [Dream] - interesting Ambient, Vaporwave and Synthwave tracks.

-In addition to that, I'd suggest checking out [musicForProgramming], really good mixes, not only for programming.
+In addition to that, I'd suggest checking out [musicForProgramming], great mixes, not only for programming.